zaius/docs/content/learn/deploy/introduction.md

 ## Introduction to deployment

-This section describes the different deployment possiblities within wercker.
+This section describes the different deployment possibilities within wercker.

 Wercker allows you to deploy your application to various Platform-as-a-Service (PaaS) providers such as Heroku but also Infrastructure-as-a-Service